eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

    Also, the ``fixed_size_string.hpp`` implementation has been migrated from ``fastrtps/utils/fixed_size_string.hpp`` to ``fastcdr/cdr/fixed_size_string.hpp``.

+   ..
+TODO:: Fix this table, ``fastdds/rtps/DomainParticipantQos.hpp`` has wrong path and doesn't include the content.

 2. File extensions:

    Rename file extensions from `.h` to `.hpp`.